farhanj21/Recommendation-System/README.md

-# Recommendation System for E-Commerece Platform
+# Recommendation System for E-Commerce Platform

 This project demonstrates the implementation of a recommender system using collaborative filtering techniques on a dataset of electronics reviews from Amazon.